ToddHartmann/phaseflower-py/README.md

 Make nice MP4 video loops.

-Works well in [Anaconda](https://www.anaconda.com/) but any well-stocked [SciPy](https://scipy.org/) install should do.
+Works well in [Anaconda](https://www.anaconda.com/) but any well-stocked [SciPy](https://scipy.org/) install is one `pip install hsaudiotag3k` from being ready.

 Author: [Todd Hartmann](https://github.com/ToddHartmann)\
 License:  Public Domain, Use At Your Own Risk